 Men of African-Caribbean or African decent have a higher risk of prostate cancer than white men.
 Asian and Chinese men have a lower risk than white men.

 How can you reduce your risk of prostate cancer?

-The most up-to-date research shows that if you are overweight or obese your risk of advanced prostate cancer increases.
-To find out if you’re a healthy weight, check your Body Mass Index (BMI) using our BMI calculator.
+The most up-to-date research shows that if you are overweight or obese you are at greater risk of advanced prostate cancer.
+To find out if you’re a healthy weight for your height, check your Body Mass Index (BMI) using our BMI calculator.